Veran Matić

-Veran Matić (Веран Матић; born in 1962) is a Serbian media manager who served as the CEO of RTV B92 from its establishment in 1989 until 2019.
+Veran Matić (Веран Матић; born May 19, 1962) is a Serbian media manager who was the CEO of RTV B92 from its establishment in 1989 until 2019.

-He is also the Chairman of the Commission for investigating killings of journalists established in February 2013 on his initiative and supported by the Government of Serbia.
+He is also the chairman of the commission for investigating killings of journalists established in February 2013 on his initiative and supported by the Government of Serbia.

 In 1993, he was awarded a CPJ International Press Freedom Award by the US-based Committee to Protect Journalists, and in 2000, the Austria-based International Press Institute named him one of its fifty World Press Freedom Heroes of the last fifty years.

 Career

 Matić graduated from the University of Belgrade with a degree in world literature.
 He first became involved in independent youth media in 1984, and in May 1989, co-founded the independent radio station B92 with Sasa Mirkovic.
 The station broadcast a mix of music and current affairs coverage, particularly criticism of President Slobodan Milosevic.
 The Yugoslav government took various actions to hinder or ban the station from broadcasting, described by BBC News as "ranging from jamming, technical problems or the allocation of frequencies".
 In November 1996, B92 was briefly banned from broadcasting, but responded by making its audio available through the Internet.